- 10:45 p.m. UPDATE: Power has been mostly restored, with less than 300 outages in the area, according to the Dominion Energy outage map.

 Several severe thunderstorm warnings were issued for parts of Central Virginia on Sunday.

 Meteorologist Mike Stone said our best chance of storms in the metro would be between 5 p.m. and 9 p.m.
-There is a marginal risk (level 1 out of 5) for severe storms with strong wind gusts.
+There was a marginal risk (level 1 out of 5) for severe storms with strong wind gusts.

 VIDEO: Tracking marginal risk (level 1 out of 5) for severe storms in Virginia on Sunday